holgerlembke/ESPFMfGK/README.md

 Opens a preview window for the file.
 It depends on what the browser can display, so everything editable and JPEG/PNG files should work.
 The windows existance is disconnected from the files existance, it is a snapshot.

+# Usage

+Take the example.
+It is a good boiler plate to start from and to explain the security system around managing files visibility and operations.
+In most cases it will be a simple copy-paste-use thingy.